A non-unitary solar constraint for long-baseline neutrino experiments: Introduction

-Other than agnostic probes of non-unitarity via goodness of fit comparisons \cite{Ellis2020}, the search for neutrino oscillations with heavy neutral leptons (HNLs) is a natural target for LBL physics due to the few extra free parameters.
-These HNLs are well-motivated by low-scale type-I seesaw models \cite{lowscaleSeesaw} that give a satisfying explanation to the origin and smallness of neutrino masses ---allowing for deviations from unitarity by introducing mixing into new electroweak-scale leptons.
-We expect seesaw-scale HNLs to be so heavy that they decay (almost) immediately after being produced, thus not taking part in oscillations.
-This will manifest as a deficit in the un-normalised neutrino flux for all flavours and at all baselines due to a portion of the active states disappearing into the heavy sector and decaying during propagation \cite{Escrihuela2015}, but near-detector normalisation will hide this deficit in the disappearance channels \cite{Forero2021}.
+Other than agnostic probes of non-unitarity via goodness of fit comparisons~\cite{Ellis2020}, the search for neutrino oscillations with heavy neutral leptons (HNLs) is a natural target for LBL physics because it introduces few new free parameters.
+These HNLs are well-motivated by low-scale type-I seesaw models~\cite{lowscaleSeesaw} that give a satisfying explanation to the origin and smallness of neutrino masses ---allowing for deviations from unitarity by introducing mixing into new electroweak-scale leptons.
+Due to their large mass, we expect seesaw-scale HNLs not to be kinematically available, thus not taking part in oscillations.
+This should manifest as a deficit in the un-normalised neutrino flux for all flavours and at all baselines due to a portion of the active states immediately shifting into the sterile sector~\cite{Escrihuela2015}.
+In practice, near-detector normalisation hides the deficit in all but the appearance channels~\cite{Forero2021}.

-The need for external solar constraints in long-baseline experiments becomes even greater when trying to set limits on non-unitary mixing, where oscillation models have additional degrees of freedom and the usual solar constraint must be updated under the non-unitary formalism.
+The need for external solar constraints in long-baseline experiments becomes even greater when trying to set limits on non-unitary mixing models with additional degrees of freedom.
+In such setups, the usual solar constraint (which assumes unitarity) must be updated to be consistent with the non-unitary formalism.
 Currently, the lack of a non-unitary solar constraint is a hard wall for LBL analysers hoping to search for HNL mixing in oscillation data.
-This paper aims to produce one such constraint by finding a non-unitary expression for the Mikheyev-Smirnov-Wolfenstein (MSW) in the presence of HNLs.
+This paper aims to produce one such constraint by finding a non-unitary expression for the adiabatic Mikheyev-Smirnov-Wolfenstein (MSW) effect in the presence of HNLs.

 In section \ref{sec:solarConstraint} we discuss the relevance of the solar constraint on the PMNS parameters for LBL experiments.
-In section \ref{sec:nonUosc} we review the non-unitary neutrino mixing formalism and use it in deriving a non-unitary large mixing angle (LMA) MSW solution \cite{Shi:1991zw}.
-Finally, in section \ref{sec:nonU-solar} we use our previous result to extract a new non-unitary solar constraint from Borexino\cite{Borexino}, SNO\cite{SNO}, and KamLAND\cite{Piepke2001} data to be used in LBL non-unitary fits.
+In section \ref{sec:nonUosc} we review the non-unitary neutrino mixing formalism and use it in deriving a non-unitary large mixing angle (LMA) MSW solution~\cite{Shi:1991zw}.
+Finally, in section \ref{sec:nonU-solar} we use the previous result to extract a new non-unitary solar constraint from Borexino~\cite{Borexino}, SNO~\cite{SNO}, and KamLAND~\cite{Piepke2001} data to be used in LBL non-unitary fits.